nexusproject/phcl/docs/dynamic-generation-tips.md

 The generated template itself should be the last step in the declaration chain.
 Subclassing it afterwards is rejected because the class has template semantics rather than ordinary declaration-base semantics.

+Generated declarations inherit the template body.
+Updating the template body in source changes what the generated declarations inherit, just like changing a normal base class changes its subclasses.

 When a one-off declaration should share the same base, inherit from the base
 directly: